iampoundcake/joe-website/src/content/dailies/2024-04-23/index.md

 - my first presentation in front of the entire company. (it went well!)
 - finally building out my own wiki and it's fun. it's like brain dumping and defragging the mind.
 - talked with jill for while today.
-- starting to feel a rhythm at work
+- starting to feel a rhythm at work.
+- foster by claire keegan is going to be good.
+- a little rage against the machine at the end of the day.

 ## song stuck in my head